5 Different Types of Paint Sprayers: Which is Right for You?

 2. HVLP

-The HVLP, or High-Volume Low-Pressure paint sprayer, is more of a precision unit.
+The HVLP, or High-Volume, Low-Pressure paint sprayer, is more of a precision unit.
 As the name suggests, it operates with a lower pressure, which means that less paint is ejected from the tip at any time.
-It is also mixed with the molecules of air that are used to pressurize the paint.
-This means that the HVLP sprayer is easier to control, causes less of a mess, and can be used for precision work.
+It is also mixed with the air molecules used to pressurize the paint.
+Therefore, the HVLP sprayer is easier to control, causes less of a mess, and can be used for precision work.

-Whether you’re looking to paint crown molding or to finish a carpentry job.
-However, the low pressure means that this type of device is only suitable for thinner paints, and even when used with thinner liquids, it may still become clogged and require regular cleaning.
+It’s ideal for painting crown molding or detailed work on a carpentry job.
+However, the low pressure makes it only suitable for thinner paints, and even when used with thinner liquids, it may still become clogged and require regular cleaning.

 - Painting trims and molds